-When a value is bound to a variable, that value is tied to an individual Journey.
+When a value is bound to a variable, that value is tied to an individual Session.
 This simplifies the process of keeping track of information in the short term.
 If our contact form becomes published, and both Alice and Bob fill it out at the same time, the value of name_input will be different in Alice's Journey than in Bob's.
 Airkit will handle the details of keeping them separate.

-However, outside of any Journey, we, the app builders, might want to access certain information collected from all uses of our application.
+However, outside of any Session, we, the app builders, might want to access certain information collected from all uses of our application.
 Upon sending out a Contact Form, for instance, we will likely want to be able to access information submitted by everyone, on every Journey, and thus we want to collect all relevant information in one easily-accessible place: AirData.
 (Note that while, in the case of creating a simple Contact Form, all bound variables are relevant, this will not always be the case.
 AirData App Objects are customizable precisely so that builders can store information in the way that is most conducive to their use case, rather than being bogged down by automatically-collected but ultimately cumbersome data.)

 For a deeper diving into how data is conceptualized in Airkit as well as the crucial difference between binding data to a variable and saving it to AirData, check out Working with Data.